Kaiweitu/COMP-SCI-537-SP21-DIS/Discussion-11/README.md

 3. This page will only be encrypted again until it is evicted from the queue.

 ### Clock Algorithm
 The clock algorithm is also named FIFO second-chance algorithm.
 So simply speaking, it's an FIFO-based algorithm that is used to approximate LRU in practice.

-In order to implement this algorithm, we need to have one extra reference bit maybe named PTE_R to keep track whether this page has recently been accessed.
-There is also a hardware access bit you can use in xv6.
+<del>In order to implement this algorithm, we need to have one extra reference bit maybe named PTE_R to keep track whether this page has recently been accessed.
+There is also a hardware access bit you can use in xv6. </del>

+In order to implement this algorithm, we need to one extra bit to keep track whether this page has been recently accessed.
+Lucily, the hardware has already done this for you using an access bit (6th bit).
+This bit can be cleared by the kernel and reset automatically when access.
 ~~~[c]
-#define PTE_R           0x020 // This field is maintained by the hardware
+#define PTE_A           0x020 // This field is maintained by the hardware
 ~~~
 The idea is as following:
 1. When a page is decrypted, it will be added to the tail of the queue.
 The reference bit is set to one at this time.
-2. When we want to find a victim page to evict, we pop the head of the queue.
+2. <del>When we want to find a victim page to evict, we pop the head of the queue.</del>
+   When we want to find the a victim page to evict, we check the clock hand (head of the queue).
      - If the reference bit of this page is 0, then evict this page.
-     - Otherwise, we set its reference bit to 0 and push it to the back of the queue(that's why we call it second-chance).
+     - Otherwise, we set its reference bit to 0 and <del>push</del> move it to the back of the queue(that's why we call it second-chance).
-3. Repeat step 2 until we find the victim pages to evict.
+3. <del>Repeat step 2 until we find the victim pages to evict.</del> Repeat step 2 by moving the clock hand to the next one in the queue until we find the victim pages to evict.

 Check the spec for more example.
 Note that a page might be deallocated by the user, when it's on the queue, in this case, simply remove it from the queue.